 2. Lansinoh TheraPearl 3-in-1 Breast Therapy

 These Lansinoh TheraPearl are the bestselling therapy pads in our list.
-Lansinoh is a well trusted breastfeeding brand and TheraPearl is well known for sports therapy relief products.
+Lansinoh is a well-trusted breastfeeding brand, and TheraPearl is well known for sports therapy relief products.
 We particularly love the design of these pads as it makes them very easy to use.
 The small beads help the packs to mold to the shape of your breasts, aided by the segments.
-The packs are circular with an opening which enables you to use theses packs at the same time as pumping.
+The packs are circular with an opening which enables you to use these packs at the same time as pumping.

-Pros: wipe clean, use whilst pumping, budget friendly, comfortable
+Pros: wipe clean, use while pumping, budget-friendly, comfortable

 Cons: Poor heat retention, Lansinoh no longer provide felt storage bags,